 Timeline – How long would the prospect need for a purchasing decision?

-Rate each of these factors on a scale of 1 to 5, add all of them, and multiply the sum by 5.
+Rate each of these factors on a scale of 1 to 5, add all of them, and multiply the sum with 5.
 This will give you the score on a scale of 0 to 100, with 0 having no chance of being a customer and 100 being the best possible chance.

 Data ⇒ Insights